MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/upgrade-client-app.md

 ---
 # required metadata

-title: Tasks that did with the RMS sharing application - AIP
+title: Tasks that you did with the RMS sharing application - AIP
 description: Instructions for users who have upgraded from the RMS sharing application to the Azure Information Protection client.
 author: cabailey
 ms.author: cabailey